diego-est/laptop-dots-wl/README.md

 Toggle `security.fileuri.strict_origin_policy` to `false` in your `about:config` page.

 ### Other Firefox css tweaks
+First you will have to enable user stylesheet customization.
+If you have done this previously then skip to the next paragraph.
+To do that navigate to `about:config` in your search bar.
+It will initially ask you if you are sure that you want to make changes to your config since there are potential security risks that you can enable in here.
+After accepting search for this term `toolkit.legacyUserProfileCustomizations.stylesheets` and switch the arrow on the right to true.

 I copied `color_variable_template` and `autohide_tabstoolbar` templates from this incredible firefox css website:
 * https://mrotherguy.github.io/firefox-csshacks/